isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

         always-auth=true
         ```

-        It defines the antifactory repositories to use for Headless Adaptive Forms, react, and quarry related scope.
+        It defines the antifactory repositories to use for Headless adaptive forms, react, and quarry related scope.
     1. Run the following command to install adaptive forms renderer component related dependencies:

     ```shell
     npm i --save @aemforms/crispr-react-bindings @aemforms/crispr-react-core-components @adobe/react-spectrum @react/react-spectrum
     ```
 -->
  Your local environment is ready.
-You can proceed to creating a Headless Adaptive Form.
+You can proceed to creating a Headless adaptive form.